 It also found that the nursing homes were not prepared for the pandemic in part because the rating system allowed them to ignore staffing requirements and infection-control deficiencies.
 Over 13,000 nursing home residents have died due to COVID-19.
 The Times found that residents at five-star facilities were about as likely to die due to COVID as residents at one-star facilities.
 At some nursing homes with five-star ratings, “residents developed bed sores so severe that their bones were exposed.”
 The son of a resident at a five-star facility on Long Island who died from COVID-19 in the spring believed that the facility was short-staffed or overcrowded because before contracting COVID-19, his mother was moved from a private room into one with other residents.

-If a resident of a nursing home becomes one of the many who suffers from abuse or neglect, the resident or his or her family may be able to file a claim against the facility.
+Yes, if a resident of a nursing home becomes one of the many who suffers from abuse or neglect, the resident or his or her family may be able to file a claim against the facility.
 Maryland nursing home residents have the right to be cared for and the right to be free from abuse, including physical, sexual, verbal, and mental abuse.
 Abused or neglected Maryland nursing home residents may be able to recover financial compensation for their injuries, including pain and suffering.

 Contact a Maryland Nursing Home Attorney